-OPSU offers two-year programs leading to the Associate of Arts (AA), Associate of Science (AS), and the Associate of Applied Science (AAS) degrees.
+OPSU offers two-year programs leading to the Associate of Science (AS), and the Associate of Applied Science (AAS) degrees.

-The Associate of Arts and Associate of Science degree programs are offered in general studies and are available in most departments offering a baccalaureate degree.
-Either of these degrees qualifies a student to go on to a four-year degree program.
+The Associate of Science degree program is offered in general studies and are available in most departments offering a baccalaureate degree.
+This degrees qualifies a student to go on to a four-year degree program.